 Genesis Offroad G-Screen Monitoring System

-The G Screen Monitors voltage levels of both batteries
+Just recently I added the G Screen that Monitors voltage levels of my both batteries, the Kit Features:

 - Remote status indicator - batteries connected or disconnected